kundansingh27feb/awscodedeploy/README.md

-# awscodedeploy
+# aws-codedeploy-linux
-deployment of code in aws using CodeDeploy Tool
+This is a simple websites that can be deployed using AWS Code Services